GabRodPul/CleanBeach/README.md

 ## About this project
 > [!NOTE]
-> This project was forked from [SergioManuelJob/CleanBeach-Project](https://github.com/SergioManuelJob/CleanBeach-Project) with the sole purpose of making it easier for me and others to find it in my profile.
+> This project was forked from [SergioManuelJob/CleanBeach-Project](https://github.com/SergioManuelJob/CleanBeach-Project) with the sole purpose of making it easier for me, [GabRodPul](https://github.com/GabRodPul), and others to find it in my profile.
 > It wouldn't have been completed without the work of all team members, so please make sure to check commits to get a general idea of what each of us did.
 <br/>